Mechanical Heat Recovery Ventilation

 - Protects your internal building and furnishing investment.

 Modern airtight buildings need to ventilate to remove moisture, CO2 and dirty air more than ever before.
-For those who have investigated for NZ home ventilation systems, understand that MHRV is not only the best option to ensure a clean environment, but also in
+For those who have investigated for NZ home ventilation systems, understand that MHRV is not only the best option to ensure a clean environment, but also in achieving thermal comfort.

 The incoming air is filtered before it is introduced into the buildings.
 MHRV has two airflows (supply & exhaust) that pass one another parallel within the heat-recovery heat exchanger without mixing physically.
 The heat from "stale" extracted outgoing air is transferred to the "fresh" air introduced from outside.